I encountered a photo of a commercial sweater not too long ago while knit surfing the web

 Since I recently posted on knitting long loops/stitches single bed, it seems natural to follow up that post as well with creating long stitches using the ribber and using automatic patterning as well.
 The following photo is familiar to most Brother users:

 In this instance the fabric is produced as a hand technique, requiring racking and row counting.
 The process is easier if all stitches are transferred to ribber in Japanese KMs or back bed on Passap, and long stitches are then created by selected stitches knitting on the opposing bed, and in turn, being dropped.
 Punching a card, drawing on mylar, or downloading to machines makes it possible to do so in pattern much more easily.

 Punchcard books have several useable examples for such patterns.
 Two methods of release are used.
 One is end release, where the pattern is knit until the piece is completed, and stitches are dropped then.
 This works in friendly yarns and continuous repeats uninterrupted by rows of stocking stitch.
 If the design is interrupted, then the regular dropping of stitches whether at the end of the repeat or intermittently throughout is either required or preferable, depending on the design.

 As for dropping those loops that will form the long stitches, one can do so “manually” with improvised tools.
-For more “automatic” dropping of stitches using knit carriage in Brother patterning, one may punch a card or draw a mylar with a method akin to color separation that will allow for a pass of the KH carriage across the knit with no yarn in feeder, “color 2” is actually “no yarn/empty” while establishing the proper needle selection on its return.
-Studio selects and knits in the same row, so needle selection disruption is not an issue, and in Passap techniques are built into the console that allow for “free/no yarn” passes.
+For more “automatic” dropping of stitches using knit carriage in Brother patterning, one may punch a card or draw a mylar with a method akin to the color separation that will allow for a pass of the KH carriage across the knit with no yarn in the feeder, “color 2” is actually “no yarn/empty” while establishing the proper needle selection on its return.
+Studio selects and knits in the same row, so needle selection disruption is not an issue, and in Passap techniques are built into the console that allows for “free/no yarn” passes.
 Both instances involve extra “knit” rows per item.
 Other alternative tools may be used that help the stitch ditching process.
-Studio had their P carriage and Brother their own “D slider” for the bulky KM.
+Studio brand had their P carriage and Brother their own “D slider” for the bulky KM.